 Add ¼ cup of white vinegar to a spray bottle and fill the rest of it with water, then shake.
 Use crumpled up newspaper instead of a paper towel to conserve and for less streaking!
 For outside windows, a sponge with warm water and a few drops of liquid castile soap will do the trick – rinse well and squeegee dry.

-Mix one cup of banking soda with enough water to make a paste.
+Mix one cup of baking soda with enough water to make a paste.
 Apply to all oven surfaces and let stand for 15 minutes.
 Apply a microfiber cloth and scrub.
 A spatula or bread knife can be used for getting under large food deposits.
 This recipe may require a little more effort but will pose no risk to you or your children.
 Do not use this on self-cleaning ovens, however.

 To free minor clogs and prevent future ones, pour ½ cup of baking soda down the drain, wait a moment, then add ½ cup of white vinegar.
 Allow to fizz for a few minutes, then pour a tea kettle of boiling water down.
 Repeat if needed.